Visiting Walt Disney World in one day is doable with the right tips!

 We did it.
 And that day was magical.

 Last week during our annual trip to the Tampa area, we decided to make a quick side trip to Orlando to spend a day at Magic Kingdom before K turned 3 and we have to pay for tickets.
-For our trip, I was generously given a 2017 Mazda CX-5 to drive while we were in Florida and holy cow, it was the best road-trip car I’ve ever driven.

 10 Tips for Visiting Walt Disney World for One Day